larry-athey/lora-cmd-ctrl/README.md

 In the case of mobile LCC receivers such as those on a model train or conveyor bot, position and location detection is handled by way of IR LED transponders.
 These are basically an IR remote control transmitter that repeats the same number over and over.
 The LCC receiver phones home to mission control when these are detected to report its location.

 ### Remote Limit Sensing
 The LCC receiver module uses two GPIO pins for limit sensing so that the motor will stop running in the current direction if its limit switch is triggered.
+These are common in linear actuators and motorized ball valves.
 The unit will phone home to mission control to report this status.

 ### Remote Switching
 The LCC receiver module can be any variety of ESP32, the switching capabilities are only limited by the number of exposed GPIO pins.
 If you have a large number of switching needs per receiver, you may use an MCP23017 I2C 16 port GPIO expansion module.